t3knomanzer/maxmix-website/use.md

     caption=""
 %}

-### Game Mode
+### Mix Mode
-Designed to adjust the volume of your game and chat efficiently while playing.

-It allows you to assign an application to each one of the 2 channels available.
+Allows you to assign an application to each one of the 2 channels available.
 Once assigned, **rotating** will increase the volume of one while decreasing the other one at the same time.

 It consists of 3 screens, **select screen a**, **select screen b** and **edit screen**.
 You can identify the current selection screen is indicated by the letter **A** or **B** on the left hand side of the screen.